 Boy, its tough to do an update after almost thirty years!
 My aunt and uncle, Carobel and Leon Daniel (UPI), generously invited me and my cousins, Helen and Susan Edwards, to live with them and attend AES for the 1973-74 school year, in hopes of giving their precious only child, Lillian, the full experience of having siblings.
 Read more from Lisa.

 I was in the 7th Grade.
 I attended the school for six years - joined in the second grade.
 My Mum was a teacher at AIS/AES for nearly 30 years (or there abouts) - she mainly taught second graders and for a brief spell, taught fifth grade.
 My family and I left India in 1972

 I attended AIS for 5th - 7th grades and then returned to Illinois.
 I went to college in Illinois, where I met my husband and got married, We lived in Illinois for five years, then in Connecticut for years, and finally moved to Austria - where we have been ever since.
 We have seven children, three finished with college, one in college, and three still at home.

-I wanted very much to reconnect with people I hadn't seen in so many years, and to see how the world had treated them since.
+I am very sorry to say I wasn't able to make it to the 2005 Reunion.
+I wanted very much to reconnect with people I hadn't seen in so many years and to see how the world had treated them since.